DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc S - A Sword of Sunlight.md

 <p>You watch as &#95;&#95;&#95;&#95;&#95;&#95;&#95;&#95;’s hand sinks into the sarcophagus, the amber around it rippling like water.
 Then, slowly, as &#95;&#95;&#95;&#95;&#95;&#95;&#95;’s eyes open once more, their hand slowly withdraws from the amber’s surface—this time, with fingers wrapped around a platinum sword hilt.</p>
 </div>

-At a suitable moment after a player withdraws the *Sunsword* from the sarcophagus, but before they exit <span class="citation">X42.
-Amber Vault (p.
+At a suitable moment after a player withdraws the *Sunsword* from the sarcophagus, but before they exit <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X42AmberVault">X42.
+Amber Vault</a> (p.
 195)</span>, Patrina’s spirit manifests from the hilt.
 Read:

 <div class="description">
 <p>The hilt stirs—at first twitching gently, then lurching violently.
 The sapphire at the center of its guard shimmers, then flares a deep, malevolent violet.</p>